- September 17, 2018

 Entering a caveat is a straightforward process.
 You can enter a caveat in person or through a solicitor at any Probate Registry or sub-registry.
 It can also be done by post.
 A copy of the form can be found online through the link below and the fee is currently £20:

 However, it is always important to proceed with an air of caution.
-If you are later served with a warning (the procedure of which is dealt with in our blogs [insert link to blog 2]) you must be able to state your genuine grounds for entering the caveat.
+If you are later served with a warning (the procedure of which is dealt with in our blogs) you must be able to state your genuine grounds for entering the caveat.
 If you are unable to do so it may result in contentious probate proceedings being started, and a costs order being made against you by the Probate Registry.

 We would recommend that you seek legal advice before taking any action.
 If you require assistance, please do not hesitate to contact a member of our Contentious Probate team.